 The changes made by L'Oréal USA since its 1953 founding have been anything but cosmetic.
 The US arm of L'Oréal (the world's #1 cosmetics group), L'Oréal USA boasts a host of consumer and luxury brands, including Garnier, Maybelline, Lancôme, and Kiehl's.
 It also owns salon professional product makers Matrix and Kérastase, as well as mass market label SoftSheen/Carson and perfume brands Ralph Lauren and Giorgio Armani.
 The division's upscale Lancôme (makeup, skincare) and Dermablend corrective cosmetic lines are sold nationwide in department stores.
 Additions to its brand portfolio include Clarisonic facial cleansing device (Pacific Bioscience Labs), SkinCeuticals skincare, and nail polish maker Essie Cosmetics.

 Like all divisions within the L'Oréal group, L'Oréal USA is organized by its particular distribution channel: North America.
 Its structure is anticipated to foster a more responsive consumer-facing operation.
 To this end, the parent also continues to invest heavily in product research and development intended to win a local following.

-Although developing markets, such as Asia and Latin America, are the parent's geographic priority, North America delivered a solid increase in profitability in fiscal 2011 (ends December).
-L'Oréal USA's sales increased by more than 9% over the prior year (as compared the North American cosmetic industry's approximate 4%), and accounted for almost one-quarter of the group's revenue.
+Although developing markets, such as Asia and Latin America, are the parent's geographic priority, North America delivered a solid increase in profitability in fiscal 2013.
+L'Oréal USA's sales increased by more than 5% over the prior year and accounted for about one-quarter of the group's revenue.

 ▲ Show Less▼ Show Full Description